Yuliaxis/MetaG_MetaB/README.md

   **2. MAGs Taxonomy and functional annotation**

-  Taxonomy classification of MAGs was done using GTDB-Tk v2.4.0, and their functional annotation with DRAM against the PFAM-A, KOfam, and dbCAN-V10 databases.
+  Taxonomy classification of MAGs was done using GTDB-Tk v2.4.0, and their functional annotation was performed with DRAM against the PFAM-A, KOfam, and dbCAN-V10 databases.

 2.1 Taxonomy classification